spacemakerai/forma-extensions-samples/masterclass/2.deep-dive-noise/task-2-create-and-visualize-a-mesh.md

 This method accepts `position`, `indices`, `normal` and `color` as flat lists, just like ThreeJS.
 Only the `position` array is mandatory.
 With `color` you can do vertex coloring.

 Note the type of `position` is Float32Array, you can create one from a javascript array with `new Float32Array(array)`.
+If you use the `extrude-geometry` package then you should be able to take the `{vertices, indices}` return value an place it into the `RenderAPI` call.
+Now the geometry would likely show up under the terrain.
+To place it above we can either rewrite the

 ## Creating an element